Random Harvest: Major themes

 The novel is set in the years immediately following World War I, when shellshock—a term invented to describe the devastating effects of life in the trenches and exposure to concussive explosions on survivors of that war—was a matter of great concern.
 The stigma of cowardice clung to many sufferers.
 The name was changed to combat stress reaction in World War II, which was being fought as the novel was written.

 A theme common to this and James Hilton's other novels is lost innocence – here, the destructive effects of two world wars on England – and a concomitant yearning to return to apparently simpler times.
 Charles Rainier's complex, pressure-filled business and political life and his outward sophistication are contrasted with the happy simplicity of his time with Paula; similarly stark contrasts are drawn between the grimness of London and the idyll of Beachings Over.
 Hilton draws parallels between Rainier's ability to sense impending doom but inability to do anything about it and British governmental paralysis in responding to Hitler's manoeuvres preceding the outbreak of the Second World War.

-Film, TV or theatrical adaptations
+Adaptations

 The novel was made into a film in 1942, directed by Mervyn LeRoy.
 Claudine West, George Froeschel and Arthur Wimperis adapted the novel for the screen.
 The film starred Ronald Colman and Greer Garson in the lead roles.

 Colman and Garson reprised their roles in a radio version on the Lux Radio Theater, airing 31 January 1944.

 Takarazuka Revue, an all-female opera company in Japan, adopted the novel into a musical play in 1992, starring Mira Anju.

 The 1942 film version was spoofed on The Carol Burnett Show as "Rancid Harvest" (Season 6, Ep 24, 24 March 1973) with Carol Burnett decked out in a red plaid cape and tam-o-shanter as Greer Garson (Paula) desperately trying to jog the memory of Harvey Korman as Ronald Colman (Charles Rainier).